Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'On-demand incremental refresh of the project's active ecosystem set.'
-It uses a specific verb-resource pair and distinguishes it from sibling tools by explaining it replaces a retired weekly cron.
+It specifies the verb 'refresh' and the resource 'ecosystem set', and distinguishes itself from sibling tools like ecosystem_scan, ecosystem_scan_periodic, and ecosystem_apply_shallow_summary by explaining its specific role as a trigger for subsequent shallow scans.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.